LucianoBatista/deep-learning/reviews.md

 Being able to derive function is a very powerful tool when it comes to optimization, the task of finding values of x that minimize the value of f(x).

-The derivative completely dewscribes how f(x) evolves as you change x.
-If you want to reduce the value of f(x), you just need to move x a lttle in the opposite direction from the derivative.
+The derivative completely describes how f(x) evolves as you change x.
+If you want to reduce the value of f(x), you just need to move x a little in the opposite direction from the derivative.

 ### Derivative of a tensor operation: the gradient